warint/statcanR/README.md

 ### Cite statcanR

-To cite stantcanR package in your work:
+To cite statcanR package in your work:

 Warin, T. (2023). statcanR: Client for Statistics Canada’s Open Economic Data. v0.2.4.